tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 .. similarities: ordered sequence of elements, unbounded
 .. differences: not flat. recursive structure...what do we mean by recursive structure?

+To assist with learning this new data structure lets talk about how they are similar.

+They are both data structures that can hold any number of elements.
+They both have a starting element, index of 0 for a list, and the root node for a Binary Tree.
+They both have connections to other elements in the list.
+You can move forward or backward in a list, whereas you can move to the left child, or right child of a Binary Tree.
+They can both be unordered, or ordered.

+One of the main ways lists, and binary trees are different is in the indexing of values for arrays.
+With an array you can access the first value by accessing index 0.
+You can use the same practice to access any value in the arary, you simply need to know it's position.
+In a binary tree you cannot access a value by knowing it's position.
+You find values by looking into one nodes children, and keep checking children until you find the value you are looking for.
+So how the data structure is used is quite different.
+We will see examples of how this is used in future sections.

+Since you cannot access an element by it's index and you must search through child relationships, this makes a Binary Tree a recursive structure.

 ..
 BT is a RECURSIVE structure? segue into the base algorithm of producing a tree
 .. what is the "algorithm" (in numbered steps) for converting from list to BT
 #. first element is the **root node**